Best Chinese Attractions in Miri, Sarawak

 Tua Pek Kong Chinese Temple in Miri, Sarawak

-Education & Chinese Schools in Miri
+Education & Chinese Schools

 The Chinese community in Miri is very particular when it comes to having Chinese education.
 There are about 14 Chinese independent schools across Miri, Pujut and Lutong area.
 The formal education provides syllabus in Mandarin.
 Due to this, the younger Chinese generation in Miri tend to use Mandarin rather than their Chinese dialects of Foochow or Hokkien.